 Shape the policy environment

 We bring evidence-based perspectives and considered thought leadership to inform the delivery of policies and standards that support sustainable development outcomes.
-ICMM is considered the ‘voice of the mining and metals industry’ by organisations as diverse as Dow Jones Sustainability, Carbon Disclosure Project, and GRI.
+ICMM is considered the ‘voice of the mining and metals industry’ on sustainability issues by organisations as diverse as Dow Jones Sustainability, Carbon Disclosure Project, and GRI.
 ICMM also supports EITI to drive improvements in governance and revenue transparency, and engages with OECD and IMO to offer insight on regulatory guidance.

 Themes connecting our work